denten-papers/unfinished-book/main.md

 for the physical exchange between between mind and symbol, reshaping both in the process of transmission.

+The electronic book came into being in multiple guises, one of the earliest being a part of the PLATO (Programmed Logic for Automatic Teaching Operations), a computer controlled teaching system, implemented at the University of Illinois, Urbana in the 1960s.
+PLATO's history as an educational tool and a proto-internet information sharing network is well explored by historians such as Joy Lisi Rinkin, in her ground-breaking *People's History of Computing in the United States* (Harvard University Press, 2018).
+Less known is PLATO's original coinage of the "electronic book," consisting of a "bank of slides," of the type usually "found in a textbook or in class notes," but "prestored in an electronic slide selector" that could be "shared by all the students," who were also able to "view same or different slides simultaneously [...] by connecting electronically to the student's television display" [@bitzer_uses_1966, 36; @rinkin, 171].
+The system was capable of storing 122 such slides, and to provide access to them in an arbitrary order in less than a microsecond [@bitzer_uses_1966, 36].
+In a parallel development circa 1962, the US National Science Foundation announced "a new publishing program of electronic 'books' contained on magnetic tape."
+Developed by Documentation, Inc., a Washington D.C. firm, these so-called "computexts" were meant to facilitate "high-speed computer searches in readable English."
+"An Electronic Index to Chemical Patents" was to be the first title issued to take advantage of that capability.
+"The electronic index will cover 150,000 patents issued over the last 17-years," read the report, "the set of tapes covering this data can be contained in only one cubic foot of storage space" [@national_science_foundation_electronic_1962, 4].

+Both of these devices were enabled by the simultaneous maturing of three technologies: magnetic tape storage, cathode ray tube (CRT) television, and the typewriter.
+As a storage medium, tape offered a number of advantages over its predecessors.
+It was, as the documents note, more portable than paper, punch cards, or magnetic drums.
+It lasted longer than other mechanized forms of storage, because electro-magnetic reading and writing devices made light contact with the tape---unlike, for example, punch-card systems, where the mechanism had to physically protrude through the media in order to read and write.
+Unlike hole-punches or ink, magnetic polarities were easily reversible, making for a re-writable medium, in which errors of transcription could be immediately reversed.
+However, magnetic tape had one major weakness, in that it denied plain readability, electromagnetic inscription being invisible to the human eye.
+The increasing commercialization of CRT television displays in the 1960s made possible a restoration of human vision.
+Editing tapes directly with magnets or scissors was also obviously impractical.
+An instrument equivalent of a pen was needed to facilitate revision.
+Coupled with this system, a typewriter restored our tactile ability to edit stored inscriptions.
+In concert, tube, tape, and typewriter could approximate the affordances of ink and paper, creating a facsimile of page, and eventually a book.

-Where minds and ideas are hosted by bodies and brains, texts, and inscriptions are hosted by the media of paper and increasingly more remote physicalites such as solid state drives (SSDs) and liquid crystal displays (LCDs).
-The different systems store information in radically different formats: the brain, as a lattice of connected neurons, books, in chapters and paragraphs, and SSDs in polarized configurations of floating gates.
+In the historically contingent agglomeration of these three specific technologies we observe the development of a bridge-like structure, expanding to span the gap between media and human sensory organs.
+Where minds and ideas are hosted by bodies and brains, texts, and inscriptions are hosted by increasingly more remote physicalites such as solid state drives (SSDs) and liquid crystal displays (LCDs).
+The different systems store information in radically different
+formats: the brain, as a lattice of connected neurons, books, in chapters and paragraphs, and SSDs in polarized configurations of floating gates.
 Despite these first-order material differences, we are able to recognize similarities across media in content conceived in purely symbolic, second-order structural terms.
 The paragraphs of Virginia's Wolf's *To the Lighthouse* follow the same sequence on paper and on screen, although on a hard drive, they might be stored in a completely non-sequential, fragmented patches of data (and that in contrast to the orderly procession of paragraphs on a page).
 Books "take shape in the mind of